MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-outlook.md

     When an email refers to a business document number in the email body, this add-in provides a direct, in-line link from email body to the actual business document in [!INCLUDE[prod_short](includes/prod_short.md)].

-For more information about what you do with the add-ins, see [Using Business Central as your Business Inbox in Outlook](work-outlook-addin.md).
+For more information about what you do with the add-ins, see [Use Business Central as your Business Inbox in Outlook](work-outlook-addin.md).

 Each add-in is provided as an XML file, called a *manifest*, which must be installed in Outlook of anyone who wants this functionality.
 These files describe how to activate the add-ins and connect to Business Central when they're used in Outlook.
 Working with these files is typically done by an admin.
 As a normal user, in most cases, you won't have to handle with these files directly.
 Either your admin will set up the add-in to install automatically for you or you'll use the built-in assisted setup to handle the installation.